TCNLAB24/crs_nigeria/README.md

 - run initial_conditions.Rmd
 - run model_simulators.Rmd
 Details of specific R packages required for each step are described in the respective Rmarkdown documents.

+## Support

+Please direct questions or bug reports to Anonymous